olivertlord/MIRRORS/README.md

 - **Maximum Intensity**: Uses the brightest pixel (default, good for most cases)
 - **Minimum Error**: Uses the pixel with smallest fitting error (good when noise is an issue)
 - **Maximum Temperature**: Uses hottest pixel where error ≤ 5× minimum error
-- **9th percentile**: Averages temperature across top 20% of intensity values (good for larger hot spots)
+- **80th percentile**: Averages temperature across the top 20% of intensity values (good for larger hot spots)
 - **Centre pixel**: Uses the pixel at the center of the ROI (good when hot spot is perfectly centered)

 #### Optional Plot (Radio Buttons)